 If you are not in the state in which your provider is licensed to practice, then your clinician will be unable to meet with you.
 You may review this information with your provider.
-Some states have allowed flexibility due to COVID restrictions, again please check with your provider on if your can hold your session or not.

 Do I need to have my camera on while we participate in a telehealth visit?

 Yes.
 Most insurances require both audio and visual telehealth connections.

 Can I do housework or other activities while on telehealth with you?